codingchili/tls-privacy/readme.md

 It is not a primary interest to distinguish websites from eachother, because this is much easier, already leaks in multiple ways, and doesn't break privacy to the same degree.
-As a result of the analysis, certain key characteristics that makes sites easy to analyze.
+As a result of the analysis, certain key characteristics that makes sites easy to analyze is identified.

 <p align="center">
   <img src="./plots/sample/plot.png" width=640>